cryptiumlabs/juvix/doc/reference/src/frontend/syntax.md

 f : w (x : 2 Int -> y : () -> IO ())
 ```

-is no usage annotation equivalent to an implicit usage argument?
+By default, no usage annotation is equivalent to an implicit usage argument.
+The unification algorithm will attempt to infer constraints

-that seems like it would be nice, then we can unify & infer where possible
+involving multiple usage arguments where possible.